antrea-io/antrea/docs/design/cni-testing-initiative-upstream.md

 - Rearchitecting network policy tests to enhance readibility and reusability.
 - Improve coverage for NetworkPolicy functional tests.
 - Introduce time to conversion tests to measure performance against perturbed state at scale.
+- (Optional) Potentially moving *all* NetworkPolicy validation outside of Kubernetes core, and introducing a simple simulation unit test to validate the semantics of the existing API.

 ## Motivation
 The current network policy tests have a few issues which, without increasing technical debt, can be addressed architecturally.